ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS responder, the following actions are performed on the EXTRA-TEXT
 field:

-* Verify the field contains valid JSON.
+* The requestor verifies that the field contains valid JSON.
 If not, the requestor MUST discard data in the EXTRA-TEXT field.